 We teachers can be like that boy, saving one student at a time.
 Taking care of each one we come in contact with and hoping they will do better, grow up, learn more, try something new.
 Students are our starfish.
 They come to us in droves and patiently we work with them, guide them, teach them and hope that they take those experiences and grow.

-I love hearing stories from other teachers who have run into students years later and the student tells them how much they loved their class, or what a difference the teacher made in their life.
+Oftentimes, we don’t realize the difference we’ve made in a student’s life.
+When we get the chance to hear this, it is very powerful!
+I love listening to stories from other teachers who have run into students years later and the student tells them how much they loved their class, or what a difference the teacher made in their life.
 I have a couple of those stories myself.

 Just last week, I ran into another couple of students I had when I taught middle school.
 One in particular I had come across in town a few times over the years.
 He had been in my music class, I had coached him in basketball and he even joined my chorus in his last year at the school.
 (I think just to bug me!)
 Now he is 28 and looked like he had been having a rough time.
 After the three of us talked for a bit and got caught up, we talked a little deeper on how things were going.
 I could tell that seeing me was a refreshing moment, knowing that after all these years, I still care.
 That student is one of my starfish.